ccme-tmc/gap3a/doc/dev/README-devnote.md

   1. For a other than 1, LiF with k-mesh 1x1xa, `bz_setiksym` breaks with error message:
   "iksym not found for kpoint nr.
 1"

+## 2018-01-18 (zmy)
+  1. Add ACFD function.
+Specifically, the extration of total energy and exchange-correlation eneryg within (semi-)local DFA is enabled.

+## 2018-02-13 (zmy)
+  1. Fix MPI error in when collecting ACFD energy from processes by `mpi_sum_scalar` due to wrong communicator (verified 02-14)

+## 2018-02-14 (zmy)
+  1. Change all filename variables in `task` module to `character(len=40)`
+  2. Call `mpi_set_group` to allocate q- and freq-point to processors correctly
+  3. Switch original column and row allocation, to resemble the rule in GW calculation
+  4. Serial and parallel tests on 8 q- and 16 freq-point of diamond give diffenrent ACFDT correlation energy at iq=5, with serial one 10 times larger.
+(TODO) Parallel calculations at 2 and 4 cores give the same ACFD total energy

+## 2018-02-15 (zmy)
+  1.